 A two-store structure was built.
 It housed a (39,500 square foot) Service Merchandise and (30,000 square foot) Ross Dress for Less.
 These opened in 1992.
 Service Merchandise shut down in April 1999 and was divided into a (29,600 square foot) Marshalls and (9,800 square foot) Dress Barn.

 Popular Dry Goods closed for good on November 6, 1995.
 Dillard's assumed the store space and opened in March 1996.
 This store went dark in February 2001.
-The building was demolished in early 2003, with a 1-level (140,700 square foot), Washington State-based Costco opening on November 13, 2003.
+The building was demolished in early 2003, with a 1-level (140,700 square foot) Costco opening on November 13, 2003.

 Meanwhile, BASSETT CENTER had been sold to Dallas-based Cypress Equities in October 2003.
-They began a renovation of the facility in 2004, with the first phase consisting of an interior and exterior face lift.
+They began a renovation in 2004, with the first phase consisting of an interior and exterior face lift.
 As a facet of the remodeling, the official name of the shopping hub was changed to BASSETT PLACE on November 2, 2004.

 A third makeover phase involved demolition of one of the north store blocks.
-It was replaced with the Premier Cinemas 18, which showed its first features on April 7, 2007.
+It was replaced with the Premier Cinemas 18, which showed first features on April 7, 2007.
 The new theater had taken in adjacent mall space previously occupied by the Bassett Cinemas Six.

 The shuttering of Mervyn's, in late 2008, brought Wisconsin's Kohl's into the mall.
 Their store opened on September 7, 2009.
-Beaumont, Texas-based Conn's HomePlus, a furniture, appliance and electronics retailer, gutted a section of the mall and dedicated a (40,000 square foot) store December 21, 2012.
+Beaumont, Texas-based Conn's HomePlus, a furniture, appliance and electronics retailer, gutted a section of the mall and dedicated a (40,000 square foot) store on December 21, 2012.

 Dallas-based Dave & Buster's Grand Sports Cafe replaced most of the mall's Cafe Plaza Food Court.
-The area was gutted and rebuilt, with a (36,000 square foot) Dave & Buster's opening on April 4, 2016.
+The area was gutted and rebuilt, with the (36,000 square foot) Dave & Buster's opening on April 4, 2016.
 The original 14-bay Cafe Plaza had been downsized to just 6-bays.
 With these modifications, BASSETT PLACE encompassed 730,700 leasable square feet and housed sixty-eight store spaces.

 Sources: